Aardonyx: Feeding

 Aardonyx shows a transition toward the bulk-browsing form of feeding characteristic of sauropods.
 The jaws of Aardonyx are narrow and V-shaped with a pointed symphysis, a plesiomorphic characteristic shared with other basal sauropodomorphs.
 In sauropods, the jaws are broad and U-shaped to allow for a wider bite.
 The absence of a lateral ridge at the caudal end of the dentary is indicative of a loss of fleshy cheeks.
-This is seen as an adaptation for a wider gape to facilitate in bulk browsing, and is observed in nearly all sauropods.
+This is seen as an adaptation for a wider gape to facilitate bulk browsing and is observed in nearly all sauropods.
 The lateral neurovascular foramina of the maxilla of Aardonyx are smaller than those of other basal sauropodomorphs, and indicate that there was a reduction in blood supply to the buccal tissues and thus a loss of fleshy cheeks.
 The development of lateral plates along the alveolar margins of some bones of the skull would have helped brace the lingual sides of the teeth against bucco-lingual forces during foliage stripping.

 The presence of plesiomorphic V-shaped jaws along with the absence of fleshy cheeks is an unusual characteristic of Aardonyx.
-Previously, it was thought that broader jaws evolved prior to the reduction and loss in fleshy cheeks as an adaptation toward bulk-browsing in sauropods.
+Previously, it was thought that broader jaws evolved before the reduction and loss in fleshy cheeks as an adaptation toward bulk-browsing in sauropods.
 The sauropod Chinshakiangosaurus possessed jaws that were U-shaped, while still retaining fleshy cheeks, the opposite of the condition seen in Aardonyx.
 Because Chinshakiangosaurus is a more derived sauropodomorph, this suggests that a wide, cheekless gape may have evolved twice in Sauropodomorpha: once with Aardonyx and again with sauropods more advanced than Chinshakiangosaurus.